 How many potential investors do you want?

 On the shark tank, there are typically a handful of potential investors whereas a typical business broker or M&A firm has thousands of potential investors.
 They will actively market the business on the internet, to their database of potential buyers, and approach potential buyers directly.

 When you are selling part of your business it is usually OK to let people know that you are looking for investors and stating this on National TV is part of the process with Shark Tank.

 When you are selling all of your business and looking to retire, generally owners don’t want their employees, customers, competitors, and suppliers to know that they are looking to retire.
 So while a Business Broker will do a major advertising campaign, they won’t advertise the actual name of the business.
 They will only reveal the name after potential buyers have signed a confidentiality agreement.
 It takes more work to do this but Business Brokers do this as a normal part of their business so it’s an efficient process.

-When we have a potential client that falls within our profit range and is willing to price a business within a range of what we feel we can get than generally we take on the assignment as long as they fall within one of the industries that we focus on.
-These include: technology, healthcare, manufacturing, distribution, construction, services, education, transportation and more.
-On Shark Tank they seem to focus the most on consumer products or services industries.
+When we have a potential client that falls within our profit range and is willing to price a business within a range of what we feel we can get then generally, we take on the assignment as long as they fall within one of the industries that we focus on.
+These include technology, healthcare, manufacturing, distribution, construction, services, education, transportation and more.
+On Shark Tank, they seem to focus the most on consumer products or services industries.